The best corporate cards in Australia compared

 A corporate card is a type of business debit or credit card that typically has higher eligibility requirements than personal cards.
 The card is tied to the business and its financials, so cardholders can spend on behalf of the business without putting their own money on the line.

-Credit cards are convenient, have reward programmes, and can extend your line of credit.
+Credit cards are convenient, come with rewards programmes, and can extend your line of credit.

-Debit cards simplify expense management and help you better control spending without debt or interest.
+Debit cards simplify expense management and help you control spending without debt or interest.

 Corporate card pros and cons